 If you’re on an extended weekend, you can catch the local daily evening Ranthambore Express, for a quick 5-hour journey to Jodhpur.
 The Mehrangarh Fort rests majestically on a rock and is a sight to behold.
 The Fort has great audio tours and has been managed by the royal family.

-Apart from the aerial view, ‘India’s Venice’, the city of lakes Udaipur is also great for boating trips.
+‘India’s Venice’, the city of lakes Udaipur is also great for boating trips.
 It is home to famed lakes including Pichola Lake, Udai Sagar, Fateh Sagar and Swaroop Sagar.
 Local tours will provide you boat trips through the city, with and guides will hold you in awe of the tales of princely valour.

 5. Kumbhalgarh – Where nature and heritage come together